- SENATORS' STATEMENTS

 Senator Joyal: Yes, that is correct.

-Initially, the committee conducted a pre-study for a bill introduced in the House of Commons so that it could be adopted before the end of 2001 because our U.S. partners were pressuring us to adjust our Canadian laws to achieve the most effective approach in the fight against terrorism.
+Initially, the committee conducted a pre-study for a bill introduced in the House of Commons so that it could be passed before the end of 2001 because our U.S. partners were pressuring us to adjust our Canadian laws to achieve the most effective approach possible in the fight against terrorism.

 Honourable senators will remember that some of the recommendations that we made were upheld by the courts.
 This led the government to subsequently amend the bills, which were then brought before us again.